PXZUpLUK/Reforestation/README.md

-## Two peanuts were walking down the street.
-One was a salted
+## Thanks for explaining the word "many" to me.
+It means a lot.